Adityavir-Singh/Blockchain-Project/README.md

 # Adityavir Singh's Blockchain project
-This repository contains the Blockchains Project.
+This is the Course Project for the Blockchain and Cryptocurrencies(CS-2361) offered in Monsoon 2023.